JWB65/GDS/README.md

 # GDSII

-A simple library for reading and extracting polygons from a GDSII layout databased used in the semiconductor, MEMS, and TFT industries.
+A simple library for reading and extracting polygons from a GDSII layout database used in the semiconductor, MEMS, and TFT industries.

 # Features